dxatscale/sfpowerscripts/packages/sfpowerscripts-cli/README.md

   --apextestsuite=apextestsuite
       Name of the Apex Test Suite that needs to be executed during this deployment

+  --ignoreerrors
+      Ignores the deploy errors, and continues with the deploy operation

+  --ignorewarnings
+      Ignores any warnings generated during metadata deployment

   --json
       format output as json